FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/FLO-2D Info Tool.rst

 FLO-2D Info Tool
 ================

-Use the *Info Tool* to identify data in the *User Layers* and *Schematic Layers*.
+Use the Info Tool to identify data in the User Layers and Schematic Layers.
-The layers must be active and checked on in the *Layers* Panel.
+The layers must be active and checked on in the Layers Panel.
 This tool also activates the Profile Tool Widget.
 Layers that work with this tool: